 If you buy supplements, it’s important to do some research on the manufacturer.
 This is because the FDA does not regulate supplements and some supplements may not contain what the ingredients label says.
 The strength of chamomile can vary depending on the preparation, and there may be contaminants in a product that is not on the label.
 One important way to evaluate a product is to check whether there is “third-party testing.”
 This is when an outside company evaluates the product for quality assurance, including ingredients and contaminants.

 But why go through all that trouble?
 An easier option is to give them dog treats that contain chamomile along with other beneficial additives.
 You’ll be supercharging their nutrition and supplement regimen with a single product.
 Furthermore, you can easily use the treats to train your dog or reward them for good behavior.

 As discussed above, chamomile has a wide variety of benefits, including its usefulness in calming stress, fear, or restlessness.

 This calms your mood and is rich in highly nutritious protein.
 It also contains amounts of magnesium, phosphorus, iron, calcium, potassium, and zinc along with vitamins A, B, C, and E.

 Cannabidiol (CBD Oil)

 This groundbreaking hemp extract has a wide variety of benefits for dogs.
 Basically, it may encourage overall health and wellness by promoting balance.
 It may help to keep the body in a state known as homeostasis.

-To add these treats are 100% vegan, organic, non-GMO, non-psychoactive, gluten, and dairy-free.
-Reward your fluffy companion today with these nutritious and healthy treats – they’ll thank you for it!
+To add this our CBD dog treats are 100% vegan, organic, non-GMO, non-psychoactive, gluten, and dairy-free!
+Reward your fluffy companion today with these nutritious and healthy products – they’ll thank you for it!
 Additional info can be found here.